Article Quick Links

 - What if a reviewer is on vacation or sick leave?
 Who can step up for them?

 It is not currently possible for the HR person (nor the manager) to step in for a person who is away.
-Well, at least it's not possible to impersonate them and by provide feedback directly from their account.
 It is possible for HR and managers to add themselves to the reviewer list of the reviewee (clicking the "manage reviewers" link on the 360 overview) and then act as a regular reviewers.
 In the feedback, an HR person or manager could then write something like "the following is on behalf of Joe", for instance.

 - How do I add new employees to an existing objectives cycle?

 Unlike the performance-review and 360-cycles, people don't need to get added to objective cycles by HR.
 Either you have objectives in the current objective cycle (by creating them yourself, or via your manager) or you don't.
 New people can create objectives as long as the review cycle is "open to edit".
 If the objectives in a cycle cannot be edited anymore, you could either enter their objectives as the HR manager, or extend the deadlines and tell the new employee to get it done on a day, and then set the dates back to what they were before, making the objectives cycle non-editable again.